Over 60% of falls happen at home. It’s a high statistic that can be prevented with some simple changes.

-- SUPPORTIVE DESIGN: Bathroom grab bar supports up to 500 lbs when installed in a stug or when using SecureMounts (not included)
+- Supportive Design: Bathroom grab bar supports up to 500 pounds when installed in a stug or when using SecureMounts (not included)

 Most garages have steps to enter the home, but few have support rails.
 At a minimum, having one grab bar is going to reduce the chance of a misstep in the garage.
 If you don’t have a rail, consider double grab bars (one on each side of the door).

 2. Replace Old Rugs with Non Slip Mats

 If your bathroom rug slides across the floor easily, it’s time for a different rug.
 Since most falls happen in the bathroom, a non-slip bath mat is one of the cheapest and easiest ways to prevent falls.